beancount/docs/docs/24_beancount_design_doc.md

 implicitly defines a tree of nodes with parent nodes "Assets", "US", "TDBank" with two leaf nodes "Checking" and "Savings".
 This implicit tree is never realized during processing, but there is a Python module that allows one to do this easily (see [<span class="underline">beancount.core.realization</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/core/realization.py)) and create linearized renderings of the tree.

-### <a id="flag"></a>Flag
+### Flag

-### <a id="a-flag-is-a-single-character-string-that-may-be-associated-with-transactions-and-postings-to-indicate-whether-they-are-assumed-to-be-correct-reconciled-or-flagged-as-suspicious.-the-typical-value-used-on-transaction-instances-is-the-character-.-on-postings-it-is-usually-left-absent-and-set-to-a-none."></a>A “flag” is a single-character string that may be associated with Transactions and Postings to indicate whether they are assumed to be correct ("reconciled") or flagged as suspicious.
+### A “flag” is a single-character string that may be associated with Transactions and Postings to indicate whether they are assumed to be correct ("reconciled") or flagged as suspicious.
 The typical value used on transaction instances is the character “\*”.
 On Postings, it is usually left absent (and set to a None).

-### <a id="amount"></a>Amount
+### Amount

 An **Amount** is the combination of a number and an associated currency, conceptually: